Organic architecture: Rudolf Steiner

-A well-known example of organic architecture is Fallingwater, the residence Wright designed for the Kaufmann family in rural Pennsylvania.
-Wright had many choices to locate a home on this large site but chose to place the home directly over the waterfall and creek creating a close, yet noisy dialog with the rushing water and the steep site.
-The horizontal striations of stone masonry with daring cantilevers of colored beige concrete blend with native rock outcroppings and the wooded environment.
-In postwar Europe, the Hungarian Imre Makovecz was one of the most prominent proponents of organic architecture.

 There are contemporary creations of organic architecture.
 The definition of 'organic' has dramatically changed during recent times.
 Avoiding materials of construction that require more embodied energy to build and sustain it, when the building blends naturally and sits seamlessly to its surroundings, reflecting cultural continuity, it is 'organic' and is idealistic.
 Examples include leaving natural material, such as bedrock, exposed and unsculptured, such as the underground Rådhuset metro station in Stockholm, which appears to occupy a natural cave system.

+Principles of Organic Architecture

+Building and Site- The site is earth but raw; it has its own form and structure (flat or contour); trees and other plantations are part of the landform.
+The nature of the land influences the form of the building to some extent or completely.
+Buildings, like plants, emerge naturally from the landscape.

+Material- The material or skin of a building that attractively displays its texture, color, and strength.
+Organic architecture uses minimal materials.

+Shelter- The structure should give a sense of shelter and safety, and it should never be left unprotected or without privacy.